Child & Adolescent Psychiatry Training Program

 Outpatient Consultation Liaison

 Fellows are exposed to both general and specialty consultation-liaison clinics throughout the year.
-One half-day per week is spent in the Psychosomatic Clinic, where fellows see follow-up patients from the inpatient CL service, pre-operative referrals for high-utilizing patients or patients with significant psychiatric pathology, second opinion cases, and referrals from specialty clinics.
+One half-day per week is spent in the Consultation-Liaison Psychiatry Clinic, where fellows see follow-up patients from the inpatient CL service, pre-operative referrals for high-utilizing patients or patients with significant psychiatric pathology, second opinion cases, and referrals from specialty clinics.
 For the first 8 months of the year, fellows spend another half-day rotating through immersion specialty clinics, including: cardiology, transplant, multiple sclerosis, epilepsy, movement disorders, women’s health, psycho-oncology and HIV.
 Fellows will then refine their expertise by spending the final four months in a single specialty immersion clinic.

 Didactics and Conferences